KDE/kde-builder/doc/using-kde-builder/tips-and-tricks.md

   unneeded directories after your build, just don't be surprised when compile times go up.

-- For KDE-based modules, kde-builder can install a module and all of its dependencies, by using the `--include-dependencies` command line option.
+- For KDE-based projects, kde-builder can install a project and all of its dependencies, by using the `--include-dependencies` command line option.
-  You can also use `--no-include-dependencies` if you just want to build a single module this time.
+  You can also use `--no-include-dependencies` if you just want to build a single project this time.

-- Use `--resume-from` (or `--resume-after`) to have kde-builder start the build from a later module than normal, and `--stop-before` (or `--stop-after`) to have kde-builder stop the build at an earlier module than normal.
+- Use `--resume-from` (or `--resume-after`) to have kde-builder start the build from a later project than normal, and `--stop-before` (or `--stop-after`) to have kde-builder stop the build at an earlier project than normal.

-- Use the `ignore-modules` option with your module sets if you want to build every module in the set *except* for a few specific ones.
+- Use the `ignore-projects` option with your groups if you want to build every project in the set *except* for a few specific ones.

 - Annoyed by the default directory layout?
 Consider changing the `directory-layout` configuration file option.